nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. Actor interacts with the tab menu.
 3. Trackr switches to the target tab.

-   Use case ends.<br><br>
+   Use case ends.

-### Non-Functional Requirements
+### 4.5 Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-1. Should be able to hold up to 200 supplier and customer contacts without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 200 supplier and customer contacts without a noticeable sluggishness in performance for typical usage.
-1. Should be able to hold up to 1000 order details without a noticeable sluggishness in performance for typical usage.
+3. Should be able to hold up to 1000 order details without a noticeable sluggishness in performance for typical usage.
-1. Should be able to hold up to 200 tasks without a noticeable sluggishness in performance for typical usage.
+4. Should be able to hold up to 200 tasks without a noticeable sluggishness in performance for typical usage.
-1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+5. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-1. Should store data locally only.<br><br>
+6. Should store data locally only.

-### Glossary
+## 4.6 Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **CLI**: Command-Line Interface
 * **GUI**: Graphical User Interface
+* **AB3**: AddressBook-Level3 (The parent project this is based off on)
 * **Real-time automation**: Automatically update tasks or orders with deadlines that have passed as done or overdue.
 * **Supplier**: Supplier refers to someone whom the user seasonally or frequently orders goods from
 * **Customer**: Customer refers to someone whom the user receives an order from